Michael Peterson VP of Research and Innovation

 What is MDACA PDB?

-The MDACA PDB is an enterprise MySQL database that has been optimized and integrated with MDACA core technology add-ons designed for deployments by government agencies and commercial enterprises.
-Enhanced and fully compatible, MDACA PDB is a drop-in replacement for any MySQL database.
+The MDACA PDB is an enterprise database platform that has been optimized and integrated with MDACA core technology add-ons designed for deployments by government agencies and commercial enterprises.
 It provides superior performance, scalability, instrumentation, and concurrency for the most demanding workloads, delivering robust capabilities with optimized performance, scalability, and availability.

 As enterprises examine the path forward in their digital transformation efforts – particularly considering advances in cloud technologies – one key consideration is how to maximize the value of enterprise data, coupled with exponential data growth, while having the enterprise functionality to manage and maintain their daily operations.